It’s not easy to know how exactly you want to get started when it comes to Facebook Ad design.

 Look at that; I click on a very specific ad with a pink shoe… and on the landing page, there’s no trace of it.
 And no mention of the 55% discount promised.

 Correct placement of your Facebook Ads is critical and, ideally, you want to optimize your design for each placement.
+Different ad placements have a tendency to perform differently, and you want to know which are best for conversions, which are low cost, and which may be great for targeting cold audiences that you can retarget later.

 - Desktop Newsfeed: Great for engagement and generating sales & leads.
 Supports longer copy and link description.